 POTATO CROPS IN FIELDS:

 For mass trapping, the amount of traps per surface area must be increased, depending on the location and homogeneity of the plots.
 One trap controls a surface area between 500 and 1.000 m2.
 This means a density of 10 to 20 traps per hectare.

 The traps should be placed where there is more possibility of finding the potato tuber moth, as well as in specific phases of the food production process in which a fast detection of the insects’ presence is important.
 In warehouses with a smaller quantity of stored produce, it is also convenient to place traps.
 In places where the moths are most active, traps should be monitored weekly to observe the amount of captured insects.
 In other areas, every 15 days.

 In warehouses, the density of traps is a minimum of 3 traps and a maximum of 9 traps per 1.000 m2.
 Enclosures near to the infected area should have traps, as well as the corridors that are connected to this area.
 If the corridors come from the infected area, they should have 2 traps (one in front of the other).

-ECONEX POLILLERO (Code: TA001) or ECONEX WHITE TRIANGULAR without sheets (Code: TA118) and pheromone diffuser ECONEX PHTHORIMAEA OPERCULELLA 2 MG 40 DAYS, with 40 days duration in field conditions.
+A trap ECONEX POLILLERO (Code: TA001), ECONEX WHITE TRIANGULAR without sheets (Code: TA118) or ECONEX DISPOSABLE WHITE TRIANGULAR (Code: TA242) and a pheromone diffuser ECONEX PHTHORIMAEA OPERCULELLA 2 MG 40 DAYS.

 PERIOD OF USE